OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 ### CAPTCHA

 If you are not using Cloudflare or another CDN that comes with bot protection.
 You can use Cloudflare's [Turnstile](https://www.cloudflare.com/products/turnstile/) on your sign-up forms.
-Another option is to add reCaptcha or hCaptcha to your forms.
+Another option is to add reCAPTCHA or hCaptcha to your forms.

 Be aware of the complication with this approach, as all of them inject javascript into your website.
 [This will negatively impact your site's speed](https://www.oopspam.com/blog/recaptcha-performance-analyses) and may cause accessibility issues.

-Implementing Turnstile, hCaptcha or reCaptcha on your website involves similar steps:
+Implementing Turnstile, hCaptcha or reCAPTCHA on your website involves similar steps:

 1. Generate Site Key and Secret Key for your website
 2. Add javascript file to your website